Mahanidhii/project-1-Event_Registration_Form/README.md

 ### Steps:
-1. Using the github commands used a folders and files were created
+1. Using the github commands, required folders and files were created
 2. Connection between git and github was established
 3. Made a html code that displays "hello world"